brucerowan/Summer-Research/STATUS.md

 I found another task with a project called USA Dashboard.
 They are trying to create a big dashboard to track important metrics in the US.
 This is important to see what policies should be made and the effects of those policies.
 The specific task I am doing with them is doing some sort of exploratory data analysis on crime data.
 I have just been given access to the data I think, but I havent started yet.

+*August 13*

+Still would like to add some features to the indivisible scrapers, however everyone on that project hasnt gotten back to me yet.

+USA dashboard project is kicking off.
+They sent me to a site called Mode Analytics but there were only 4 datasets on there, so I was worried we didn't have enough data.
+However, I just checked the github and they scrapped a good bit of data there.
+I'm currenty trying to think of ways to merge all the (crime) data together from each state and think of ways to perfrom EDA on them.

+There is a cool new side project through one of the immigration channels.
+I'm not too sure what they are trying to do with this data, however they want to scrape social media, mainly twitter, to do some research on specific hashtags and handles.
+Using the twitter API is not going to work for this because it only allows you to scrape one week in the past.
+To get around this I need to use Docker and Scrapy.
+Scrapy is the webscraping library that I tried and failed using on the first task.
+However, I was given a tutorial to do, and from what I gathered both of these tools are extremely useful, so I thought I'd give it another go.